shinsoj/techart/optimization/optimization.md

 __FPS drops are caused by CPU and GPU taking longer time to process the frames.__

 * For CPU, most demanding are _draw calls_, _positions_,  _math_ and _visibility_ (physics, AI, skeletal animations, projectiles, etc.)
 * GPU is often limited by _fillrate_ or memory _bandwidth_.
-Typical problems are lighting, dynamic shadows or translucency.
+Typical problems are shaders, lights, dynamic shadows, translucency, overdraw.

 ### Polycount & LODs